-To purchase services through GSA like pricing a deviation must be submitted to DAS Materiel Division.
-(Refer to Section 2.6.2.)
+To purchase services through GSA like pricing a deviation must be submitted to DAS Materiel Division for approval (Refer to Section 2.6.2)

-2.9.
-Restrictive (Goods Only)
+2.9 Restrictive (Goods Only) (Statute 81-154)

 Restrictive is defined as "a specification or purchase description that limits competition."
 This method of procurement is utilized when only one product is suitable for the agency's needs, but it is sold through distributors/resellers.